r-dbi/odbc/README.md

 For Unix and MacOS ODBC drivers should be compiled against [unixODBC](http://www.unixodbc.org/).
 Drivers compiled against [iODBC](http://www.iodbc.org/) *may* also work, but are not fully supported.

+After installation of the driver manager and driver, you will have to register the driver in a [odbcinst.ini](#dsn-configuration-files) file for it to appear in `odbc::odbcListDrivers()`.

 ### Windows

 Windows is bundled with ODBC libraries however drivers for each database need to be installed separately.
 Windows ODBC drivers typically include a installer that needs to be run and will install the driver to the proper locations.